 7. Be Accommodating

 While the old adage the customer is always right still holds some weight, today's customer service relationships must go even further.
-In addition to offering what a customer wants, go the extra mile and make the transaction as accommodating as possible.
+In addition to offering what a customer wants, go the extra mile and accommodate the customer during the transaction as much as possible.

 8. Accept Criticism